vmx

 const reviver = (_, value, context) => {

-// When it's a number and the original text is digits only.
+// When it's a number and the original text is a sign and digits only.

 }